-- (9) The requirements for end of life activity that is held at a person's ordinary place of residence in the State of Victoria are that it involves no more than: - (a) the person experiencing end of life; and - (b) any other person (or people) who ordinarily reside at the premises of the person experiencing end of life; and - (c) any other person with whom a person in subparagraph (a) or (b) is in an intimate personal relationship; and - (d) two other people, with infants under one year of age not counting towards these limits.
+- (b) if any person in attendance has a principal place of residence in Metropolitan Melbourne, then the Stay at Home Directions (Metropolitan Melbourne) apply to the persons who arrange, organise or attend the funeral as if those persons ordinarily reside in Metropolitan Melbourne. - (10) The requirements for end of life activity that is held at a person's ordinary place of residence in Regional Victoria are that it involves no more than: - (a) the person experiencing end of life; and - (b) any other person (or people) who ordinarily reside at the premises of the person experiencing end of life; and - (c) any other person with whom a person in subparagraph (a) or (b) is in an intimate personal relationship; and - (d) two other people, with infants under one year of age not counting towards these limits.